ehlowr0ld/hmr/packages/uvicorn-hmr/README.md

 pip install uvicorn-hmr[all]
 ```

-This will install `fastapi-reloader` too, which enables you to use `--reload` flag to reload the browser pages when the server restarts.
+This will install `fastapi-reloader` too, which enables you to use `--refresh` flag to refresh the browser pages when the server restarts.

 > [!NOTE]
-> When you enable the `--reload` flag, it means you want to use the `fastapi-reloader` package to enable automatic HTML page reloading.
+> When you enable the `--refresh` flag, it means you want to use the `fastapi-reloader` package to enable automatic HTML page refreshing.
 > This behavior differs from Uvicorn's built-in `--reload` functionality.
 (See the configuration section for more details.)
 >
 > Server reloading is a core feature of `uvicorn-hmr` and is always active, regardless of whether the `--reload` flag is set.